Groundhogg CRM $20/month - $80/month

 Because time is money.
 Agencies spend more money and need to save time.
 That’s the priority.

 On the surface, I’d say yes to that.
-We have clear communication that Groundhogg exists to serve Agencies.
+We have clear communication that Groundhogg exists to serve the WordPress community.

 This was the start of my fall-out with Groundhogg.
 The system failure and my experience also served to help me realize that I, a solo entrepreneur, was not a good fit for Groundhogg.